Hanover-CS/HC17-SlatonBlickman-SeniorProject/README.md

 ## basinWeb

-The first part of this project is the basinWeb web application implemented through Slim PHP microframework.
+The first part of this project is the basinWeb web application implemented through Slim PHP microframework (https://www.slimframework.com/).
 I aimed to make the HTTP request routing to reflect RESTful design principles.
 Its purpose is to be the intermediary service between the MYSQL database tables needed for basin.
 This means that change can be made to the database tables or Android application without wreaking too much havoc.

 If you are on the Hanover College campus network, you can access basinWeb through http://vault.hanover.edu/~blickmans15/services/basinWeb/index.php